OpenSensorsIO/opensensorsIO-arduino/README.md

 ## Hardware prerequisites

-You need an an Arduino board which has network interface (Ethernet wire or WiFi), for example, an [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno) and [Arduino ethernet shield without PoE](http://store.arduino.cc/product/A000072), or a [single Arduino shield](http://arduino.cc/en/Main/ArduinoEthernetShield).
+You need an Arduino board which has network interface (Ethernet wire or WiFi), for example, an [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno) and [Arduino ethernet shield without PoE](http://store.arduino.cc/product/A000072), or a [single Arduino shield](http://arduino.cc/en/Main/ArduinoEthernetShield).

 ## Software prerequisites